TypeScript if else

 Output:

-This example used the if...elseif...else statement to determine the discount based on the number of items.
+This example used the if...else if...else statement to determine the discount based on the number of items.

 If the number of items is less than or equal to 10, the discount is 10%.
 The statement in the else if branch executes.